 When donors click the email link, a box will open in their browser like the one below.
 If you allowed donors to customize their own donation amount, there will be a cursor like the one below so they can type in an amount.

-If you need more than a Donate button to meet your fundraising goals, there are a number of other buttons you can create using the same process, including:
+If you need more than a Donate button to meet your fundraising goals, there are a number of other buttons you can create using the same process.

-There are a number of crowdfunding sites to help you raise money, whether your goal is personal or business related.
+Asking for money online is doable.
+There are a number of crowdfunding sites to help you raise money, whether your goal is personal or business-related.
 Many platforms charge various fees, so you may choose to cut the middleman and go straight to PayPal by creating a Donate button that can be embedded on a website, linked to an email, or shared on social media.